-Jimmy Kimmel Opens Up About His Newborn Son's Heart Surgery, And Praises Obamacare
+Jimmy Kimmel Opens Up About His Newborn Son's Heart Surgery And Praises Obamacare

 America

-Jimmy Kimmel Opens Up About His Newborn Son's Heart Surgery, And Praises Obamacare
+Jimmy Kimmel Opens Up About His Newborn Son's Heart Surgery And Praises Obamacare

 "I have a story to tell about something that happened to our family last week."
 That's how Jimmy Kimmel began an unusually heartfelt monologue on his late-night show Monday.